 At IFF, we use less than 0.1 percent of the palm oil and palm kernel oil produced worldwide, primarily in the form of specialized derivatives.
 Although our consumption is minimal, because the production of palm oil is linked to deforestation, biodiversity destruction and human rights abuses, we have an important role to play in ensuring that the palm oil in our supply chain - no matter how small - comes from sustainable sources.
-In 2018, IFF launched a traceability study with an external consultant partner to conduct supply chain mapping of key players in the palm industry to enhance our efforts toward sustainable palm sourcing and provide greater visibility of our palm supply chain.
-We will consider on reporting the results of this study in the future.
-Currently palm oil (PO), palm kernel oil (PKO) based raw materials and derivatives represent approximately 1.5% of our total spend.
+Currently palm oil (PO), palm kernel oil (PKO) based raw materials and derivatives represent approximately 1.7% of our total direct spend.
 These raw materials are used as components of flavors and fragrances.
-Our intention is to source all of our palm oil sustainably.
 IFF is a member of the Roundtable on Sustainable Palm Oil (RSPO) and will continue to support RSPO standards and certification as a mechanism to mainstreaming sustainable palm oil.
 We also seek to ensure that our palm oil supply chain does not contribute to deforestation, peat clearance and human rights abuses.
 We have a corporate sustainable palm oil policy in place, which includes a goal to source 100 percent RSPO certified palm oil, palm kernel oil and their derivatives through the Mass Balance supply chain model by 2020.
+By end of 2019, we have reached a target of 72% RSPO certified (including 5 certified Frutarom sites) and remain on track to meet our target by end of 2020.
 We are also committed to achieving RSPO Supply Chain Certification for our manufacturing facilities, enabling us to supply RSPO certified mass balance flavors and fragrances ingredients to our customers.
-We currently have more than 10 facilities that meet the standards of RSPO Supply Chain Certification and in 2018, 3 more IFF facilities become RSPO certified.
-Our raw material supply chain data indicates that we procure palm oil as input into product manufacturing from other countries
+We currently have more than 20 facilities (including 5 Frutarom sites) that meet the standards of RSPO Supply Chain Certification.
+In 2019, 10 sites were certified or re-certified against RSPO standards.